Cellular Division: Mitosis and Meiosis | Best Science Review

 Mitosis and Meiosis

-This is the physical splitting of the cell (including the cytoplasm) into two cells.
+This is the physical splitting of the cell, including the cytoplasm, into two cells.
 Some believe this occurs following telophase.
-Others say it occurs from anaphase, as the cell begins to furrow, through telophase, when the cell actually splits into two.
+Others say it occurs from anaphase as the cell begins to furrow through telophase when the cell actually splits into two.
+Let’s talk about meiosis.
 Meiosis has the same phases as mitosis, but they happen twice.

 In addition, different events occur during some phases of meiosis than mitosis.
 The events that occur during the first phase of meiosis are interphase (I), prophase (I), metaphase (I), anaphase (I), telophase (I), and cytokinesis (I).
 During this first phase of meiosis, chromosomes cross over, genetic material is exchanged, and tetrads of four chromatids are formed.

-The nuclear membrane dissolves.
-Homologous pairs of chromatids are separated and travel to different poles.
+The nuclear membrane dissolves, homologous pairs of chromatids are separated and traveled to different poles.
 At this point, there has been one cell division resulting in two cells.
 Each cell goes through a second cell division, which consists of prophase (II), metaphase (II), anaphase (II), telophase (II), and cytokinesis (II).

-The result is four daughter cells, each with different, single set of chromosomes.
+The result is four daughter cells, each with different single sets of chromosomes.
 The daughter cells are haploid, which means they contain half the genetic material of the parent cell.
 The second phase of meiosis is similar to the process of mitosis, but meiosis encourages more genetic diversity.